Wondering Which Photography Lighting Equipment to Buy to Click Stunning Images?

 2. Continuous Lighting Kit

 It is a good option for beginners as it offers you to manipulate your light more in a manual manner.
-The continuous lighting kit is a cost-effective one as compared to other lighting kits.
+The continuous lighting equipment is a cost-effective one as compared to other photography lighting equipment kits.
+It is very useful in product photography lighting.

-This kit is mainly divided into 3 types termed as fluorescent, tungsten and LED.
-All of these kits fetch the best results, therefore the main decision to make is which one to use.
+This kit is mainly divided into 3 types termed as fluorescent, tungsten, and LED.
+All of these photography lighting kits fetch the best results, therefore the main decision to make is which one to use.

 Fluorescent are easy to find for studio lighting and does not overheat, thus it is mostly used by studio photographers.
-LED is considered as a safer option to tungsten as it does not heat much.
+LED is considered a safer option than tungsten as it does not heat much.

 - Smith Victor Imagemaker Fluorescent Tent Kit – $105.95